-If you accept a project in collaboration with an enterprise or other institution outside the University of Stavanger, you will, in addition to a course coordinator, be assigned a supervisor, who will normally be employed by the external enterprise or institution.
-If you accept a project published by the department, the course coordinator and supervisor will often be the same person.
+If you accept a project in collaboration with an enterprise or other institution outside the University of Stavanger, you will, in addition to a supervisor at UiS, be assigned an external supervisor, who will normally be employed by the external enterprise or institution.
+If you accept a project published by the department, you may have only one supervisor.